-Project firefighters are primarily employed to support DEW’s fire management program, particularly fire preparedness, response, and prescribed burning operations.
+Project firefighters are primarily employed to support NPWS' fire management program, particularly fire preparedness, response, and prescribed burning operations.

-When not directly involved in fire suppression, a project firefighter will undertake a broad range fire prevention, reserve management and training activities.
-This can include track and trail construction, clearing, fencing and facilities maintenance, slashing of fire breaks, weed control and the operation of a variety of plant and equipment such as chainsaws and tractors.
+When not directly involved in fire suppression, a project firefighter will undertake a range of fire prevention and reserve management activities.
+This can include track and trail construction, fencing and facilities maintenance, slashing fire breaks, weed control and operating a variety of plant and equipment such as chainsaws and tractors.

-Work will be mainly based outdoors, often in remote environments and is physically demanding.
+Work is mainly outdoors, often in remote environments and is physically demanding.
 Project firefighters may be required to work outside of normal hours, including weekends and public holidays, and can be deployed away from home for up to 7 days.

 Senior project firefighter positions are also available and lead a small team to undertake the above activities.

-There are two ways you can apply to become a project/senior project firefighter:
+There are two ways you can apply to become a project or senior project firefighter:

-Unfortunately, DEW Fire Management do not take on volunteers due to limited resources, however, you can become a volunteer for the SA Country Fire Service.
+Unfortunately, NPWS Fire Management does not take on volunteers due to limited resources, however, you can volunteer with the SA Country Fire Service.

 Explore the Department for Environment and Water's latest job vacancies.